 The Shield stuffs into it's own pocket and features a clip loop so you can easily attach it to whatever you're carrying or wearing.

 The Agravic Shield is one of the more versatile models in our review, due to its unique combination of targetted insulation, breathability, and compactness.
 This jacket performed well in many different high output activities, from running to mountain biking to climbing.
 This jacket easily transitions from chilly mornings to windy days.

-This windbreaker, unlike many others in the review, lacks a DWR finish and it shows.
-We noticed that the Shield was quick to become saturated with light precipitation.
+This windbreaker, unlike many other technical models in this review, lacks a DWR finish and it shows.
+We noticed that the Shield is quick to become saturated with light precipitation.
 However, despite this, it (once again) shines thanks to its insulation.
 Though many of the other jackets lasted a little longer before becoming saturated, the insulation of the Adidas provides a little extra protection against wet conditions.
-Because of the Polartec padding, we found that once saturated, the Shield kept us warmer than other, uninsulated models that were equally as saturated.
+Because of the Polartec padding, we found that once saturated, the Shield keeps us warmer than other, uninsulated models that are equally as saturated.

 The Agravic lacks a DWR finish, and doesn't handle light precipitation as well as many other jackets in this review that do boast DWR treatment.